jezza64/jbnotes/ML_Statistics.md

 The odd thing is that from one distribution you can get the error even when you are looking at one sample rather than the full distribution.
-Use SD when looking at the sample, use SE when looking at the full population. the standard deviation describes the spread of a sample;
+Use SD when looking at the sample, use SE when looking at the full population.

+The standard deviation describes the spread of a sample;
 standard error is a measure of the precision with which the sample statistic approximates the true population value.

 The STANDARD ERROR is the name given to the precision with which a sample estimate approximates the population value.
 The standard error is not an estimate of any quantity in the population, but is a measure of the uncertainty of a single sample value as an estimate of the population value.

 # Spiegelhalter Art of Statistics

 ## Getting things in proportion

 Communication important.
 E.g. positive / negative framing.
 Relative risks can exaggerate, absolute risks also for clarity.
 Expected frequencies good for importance.
 Graphics chosen with care: scales.

 ## Summarizing and communicating numbers

 ### Single sets of numbers

 Strip chart or dot diagram shows all data, offset dots vertically with a random jitter Box and whisker: shows medians, interquartiles, and outliers.
 Histogram chart: counts observations in intervals, shows shape of distribution.